How Social Media Can Ruin Your Social Security Disability Application

 Google yourself.
 Then have a friend (from a different computer) do the same thing.
 At the top of the page, you want to select the ‘Images’ tab and look through the first couple pages of results.
 This should give you a good idea of what other potential searchers see when they type in your name into the search engine.

 Social media is a tricky and evolving platform for communication.
 It’s in everything we do, and there’s no escaping it in the modern world.
 However, with effective management, you can avoid the misunderstanding that could lead to the rejection of your Social Security benefits.
-If you have questions about how to handle the process, contact our law firm today for more information.
+If you have questions about how to handle the process, contact our Philadelphia SSDI lawyers today for more information.